 Full details of the Alliance's negotiation priorities can be found in the collective 'asks' document.
 There is also a one-page summary for quick reference.
 This infographic also provides an at-a-glance summary of the Brexit Health Alliance's key areas of focus.

-The Alliance is complementary and works in a synergic way with the Cavendish Coalition, which brings bring together group of 37 health and social care organisations and focuses on addressing the potential impacts of Brexit on the health and social care workforce.
-The Cavendish Coalition acts as a shared voice to influence and lobby on post-Brexit issues, ensuring the UK has a continued domestic and international pipeline of high calibre professionals and trainees in health and social care.
+The Alliance is complementary and works in synergy with the Cavendish Coalition, which brings bring together group of 37 health and social care organisations and focuses on addressing the potential impacts of Brexit on the health and social care workforce.

 What are the Alliance's key areas of focus?

 The Alliance does not take any stance on the merits or otherwise of Brexit.
 Its aim is to make sure that we are in the strongest possible position once the UK leaves the EU, and to this effect it advocates a negotiated implementation period that adequately reflects the time needed to achieve the following desired outcomes:

 - Supporting maximum levels of research and innovation collaboration

 - Ensuring regulatory alignment for the benefit of patients and the public’s health